 Our testing has shown that the average quality in this larger size bracket is higher than that seen among 32-inch TVs.
 And choosing a 40-inch TV doesn’t mean spending a lot more money than you hoped – check out our guide to the for sets to suit all budgets.

-If you’ve decided that a 32-inch TV is for you, here are some features to look out for:
+If you’ve decided that a 32-inch TV is for you, here's what you need to look out for when you're making your choice.